Disease Locations and Monitoring

 Ground surveys (looking for and sampling symptomatic vegetation) are often conducted where aerial surveys or stream baiting (see next map) suggest the pathogen is present.
 We also check locations where people report seeing symptoms on the ground, and in locations proximal to known infestations where access is possible and vegetation is susceptible.

-See also the "Chronology of SOD-related Tanoak Mortality in Humboldt" for extent of tree mortality caused by SOD.
+See also the "Chronology of SOD-related Tanoak Mortality in Humboldt" section below for extent of tree mortality caused by SOD.

 Risk of SOD spread is based upon the distribution of climate and known hosts and their epidemiological attributes (see reference below).